In garden peas, yellow seeds (Y) are dominant to green seeds (y),... | Channels for Pearson+

 1

-Step 1: Determine the genotypes of the parent generation.
-The first parent is YYII (homozygous dominant for both traits) and the second parent is yyii (homozygous recessive for both traits).
+Identify the genotypes of the parent plants.
+In this case, one parent is YYII (homozygous dominant for both traits) and the other parent is yyii (homozygous recessive for both traits).

-Step 2: Perform a cross between the F1 generation.
-Since all F1 offspring from the initial cross will be YyIi (heterozygous for both traits), you will cross YyIi x YyIi to obtain the F2 generation.

-Step 3: Set up a Punnett square for the F2 generation.
-Since each parent can produce four different types of gametes (YI, Yi, yI, yi), create a 4x4 Punnett square to account for all possible combinations of these gametes.
+Set up a Punnett square for the F1 generation.
+Since both traits are being considered, you will need to use a dihybrid cross, which involves a 4x4 grid because each parent can produce four different types of gametes based on the combination of alleles they can pass on.

-Step 4: Fill in the Punnett square with the genotypes resulting from each combination of gametes.
-This will help you visualize the distribution of genotypes in the F2 generation.

-Step 5: Determine the phenotypes corresponding to each genotype and calculate their frequencies.
-Remember that yellow seeds (Y) are dominant over green seeds (y) and inflated pods (I) are dominant over constricted pods (i).
-Use the genotypic ratios from the Punnett square to predict the phenotypic ratios.
+Determine the possible gametes for each parent.
+The YYII parent can only produce YI gametes because both alleles are homozygous dominant.
+The yyii parent can only produce yi gametes because both alleles are homozygous recessive.

+Fill in the Punnett square by crossing each gamete from the YYII parent with each gamete from the yyii parent.
+Since all gametes from the YYII parent are YI and all gametes from the yyii parent are yi, all resulting offspring in the F1 generation will have the genotype YyIi.

 Verified video answer for a similar problem: